“Gears” An Alphabyte

 For all the Firestarters I recommend the ebook.
 You will have the entire program of well over a thousand of these introductions with you on your phone or tablet.
 Check the menu options at the site for more information

-Fridays are dedicated to the Gospels.
+Mondays are dedicated to the reading of the Hebrew Prophets.

 For all the Firestarters I recommend the ebook.
 You will have the entire program of well over a thousand of these introductions with you on your phone or tablet.
 Check the menu options at the site for more information.